 Search for books, articles, media and more.
 A comprehensive gateway to the University Libraries' collections.

-The library catalogs allow you to search the different collections of SJ Libraries.
-Materials in the catalog include books, videos, dvds, periodicals, government documents, and teaching materials.
+The library catalogs allow you to search the different collections of the University Libraries.
+Materials in the catalog include books, videos, DVDs, periodicals, government documents, and teaching materials.

-Provides a list of periodicals subscribed to by SJ libraries, searchable alphabetically or by subject.
+Provides a list of periodicals subscribed to by the University Libraries, searchable alphabetically or by subject.

 The St. John’s University Libraries inaugurated their Academic Podcasting Initiative in 2005, with the aim of capturing podcasts of those University programs and events which offer unique, mission-oriented content.

-This online guide shows you how to search SJ Libraries' electronic encyclopedias, dictionaries, and other reference materials.
+This online guide shows you how to search the University Libraries' electronic encyclopedias, dictionaries, and other reference materials.
 These are useful when starting a research project.

 This page provides various resources for measuring the relative difficulty of publishing in journals across different disciplines.